Pecos Watershed Conservation Initiative 2026 Request for Proposals

 In this Request for Proposals under the Pecos Watershed Conservation Initiative, NFWF is seeking to support voluntary conservation projects that align with the priorities described below.

-Grants will be awarded in four categories: Habitat Restoration, Species Intervention, Species Information, and Capacity.
+Grants will be awarded in four categories: Habitat Restoration, Species Intervention, Species Response, and Capacity.
 Program priorities include implementing habitat restoration strategies and increasing baseline species information for species of interest within specific aquatic and grassland focal areas.

 GEOGRAPHIC FOCUS